powershell1/LineClone/README.md

       };
     };
   });
-  // Create close listener prevent memory leak ws.on("close", (msg) => {
+  // Create a close listener to prevent memory leak ws.on("close", (msg) => {
     delete SocketList[new_uuid];
   });